Ducci sequence: Modulo two form

-This forms the basis for proving when the sequence vanish to all zeros.
+This forms the basis for proving when the sequence vanishes to all zeros.

 Cellular automata

 The linear map in modulo 2 can further be identified as the cellular automata denoted as rule 102 in Wolfram code and related to rule 90 through the Martin-Odlyzko-Wolfram map.
 Rule 102 reproduces the Sierpinski triangle.

 Other related topics

 The Ducci map is an example of a difference equation, a category that also include non-linear dynamics, chaos theory and numerical analysis.
 Similarities to cyclotomic polynomials have also been pointed out.
 While there are no practical applications of the Ducci map at present, its connection to the highly applied field of difference equations led to conjecture that a form of the Ducci map may also find application in the future.